llnbn/llnbn/README.md

 I am enthusiast on competitive programming and computation theory.<br/>
 I program mainly in C/C++/SystemVerilog with a focus on the development of embedded systems.

-💻 Systems Analyst at icarros.<br/>
+💻 Software Engineer / SRE at Itaú Unibanco.<br/>

 ##### 💬 You can ask me about:
 * Algorithms